nju-websoft/ContEA/README.md

 ## Acknowledgement

-ContEA is designed upon the static entity alignment model [Dual-AMN](https://github.com/MaoXinn/Dual-AMN) (implemented in tensorflow), we thank them for making code open-sourced.
+ContEA is designed upon the static entity alignment model [Dual-AMN](https://github.com/MaoXinn/Dual-AMN) (implemented in tensorflow).
+We thank them for making the code open-sourced.

 ## Citation